jdderijke/MbusTCP-master/README.md

 All fields/registers from 1 specific slave address. (only VARIABLE DATA STRUCTURE is supported at this moment)
 returns a dictionary with the FDH information of this slave and a 'fields' key

-In extensive_mode the full Variable Data STructure (VDS) is added in the reponse field
+In extensive_mode the full Variable Data STructure (VDS) is added in the reponse field as a bytearray

 In default mode the 'fields' key contains a list of dictionaries (1 per decoded field/register) with: Description, Value, Unit
 Descr consists of: function_descr storage_nr:tariff in order to distinguish between the different variations of the same description
+Example: Act_Energy 0:0

 In extensive_mode The following extra information is added per field:
 function: Min, Max, Actual or Error type of value